jenslaufer/abnb-site/_products/airbnb_local_market_analysis.md

 Yes. you are right: the answers to these questions are essential for tackling your competitors and increase your listing's revenue.

-We provide answers with our local market analysis:
+We provide answers to discover your local market